CALL FOR APPLICATIONS: 2022 Vaclav Havel Journalism Fellowship

 Candidates may be contacted and asked to participate in a telephone, Skype or in-person interview as part of the application process.

-Your personal statement is a very important part of your application, and will be thoroughly read and considered in the selection process.
+Your personal statement is a very important part of your application, and will be closely read and considered in the selection process.
 It should be written in English and not exceed 750 words.
 In your personal statement, please address your journalistic experience, including your reasons for pursuing journalism; the values and convictions that guide your work; experiences that have influenced your journalism; and what you hope to accomplish as a journalist.
 In addition, please explain your reasons for applying for the Václav Havel Journalism Fellowship and what you hope to gain from it.
 You are also encouraged to briefly describe your idea for a personal project.

 Please attach 3 work samples, on any platform, demonstrating your best professional work.
 Two of the samples must have been published within the year of the Fellowship deadline.
 All samples must include a date and, if not in English, they must be accompanied by an English translation.
 In the case of video submissions, an English-language summary is sufficient.
 If translations are not your own, please state otherwise.